MonicaMuller/linux_making_files_and_folders_exercise/README.md

 </p>

 For the bonus, I used `mkdir -p src/components/Navbar` to create both the `components` directory and its nested `Navbar` directory with a single command.
 I then used `ls` along with relative paths from the `my-app` directory to confirm that the new nested folder structure was correct.

+(Edit to add: Apparently, "ls -R" would have listed the folder structure with one command.
+At least now I know 😅)

 <br />
 <br />